shader-slang/slang/docs/design/serialization.md

 Another odd case is bool - it has been on some compilers 32 bits, and on others 8 bits.
 Thus we need to potentially convert.

 For this and other types it is therefore necessary to have function that can convert to and from the serialized dual representation.

-## AST serialization

-The AST is currently serialized via the Generalized serialization.

-The AST node types are generally types derived from the NodeBase.
-The C++ extractor is used to associate an ASTNodeType with every NodeBase type, such that casting is fast and simple and we have a simple integer to uniquely identify those types.
-The extractor also performs another task of associating with the type name all of the fields held in just that type.
-The definition of the fields is stored in an 'x macro' which is in the slang-ast-generated-macro.h file, for example

 ## Generalized Field Conversion